This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-877-217-7986.

 Special Requirements and Limitations for Certain Medications

-Requirements for Specialty Medications
+Requirements for Specialty and Complex Care Medications

 Accredo® is a specialty pharmacy that is contracted to provide services to members of Blue Cross and Blue Shield of Illinois.
 Accredo is a trademark of Express Scripts Strategic Development, Inc.